GeorgeLychock/georgelychock-career/README.md

 ### Known Bugs
 -   Nu HTNL Checker: "The element a must not appear as a descendant of the button element..."
     -   The Bootstrap Modal Component tested with no errors using the a element as a descendant to the button element in the following browswers: FireFox, Chrome, Safari.
+But, the HTML validator is rejesting the application.
+For now I will keep the struture as is and recognize the error as something to be addressed in the future.

 ## Deployment